salu133445/musegan/README.md

 Please cite the following paper if you use the code provided in this repository.

-Hao-Wen Dong,\* Wen-Yi Hsiao,\* Li-Chia Yang and Yi-Hsuan Yang, "MuseGAN: Multi-track Sequential Generative Adversarial Networks for Symbolic
+Hao-Wen Dong\*, Wen-Yi Hsiao\*, Li-Chia Yang and Yi-Hsuan Yang, "MuseGAN: Multi-track Sequential Generative Adversarial Networks for Symbolic
-Music Generation and Accompaniment," _Proceedings of the 32nd AAAI Conference on Artificial Intelligence (AAAI)_, 2018. (\*equal contribution)
+Music Generation and Accompaniment," _AAAI Conference on Artificial Intelligence (AAAI)_, 2018. (\*equal contribution)
 <br>
 [[homepage](https://salu133445.github.io/musegan)]
 [[arXiv](http://arxiv.org/abs/1709.06298)]